This blog may contain affiliate links. Read our disclosure policy for more info.

 Late Night – Keefer Bar

-The Keefer Bar serves over 25 unique cocktails and everyone that visits, including me, loves them.
-Two of my favorite cocktails are Chinatown Sour and Fantasy Island.
-They also serve fantastic food, although I usually only go for cocktails.
+The Keefer Bar serves over 25 unique cocktails and everyone who visits, including us, loves them.
+Two of our favorite cocktails are Chinatown Sour and Fantasy Island.
+They also serve fantastic food, although we usually only go for cocktails.

 You won’t find this place in many blogs, partly because the locals love to keep it secret.
-That’s why I needed to move here to discover the real Vancouver!
+That’s why we needed to move here to discover the real Vancouver!

-Keefer Bar is located on Keefer St which makes sense!
-It’s open nightly from 4 pm – 1 or 2 am.
-They have live music, DJs, and Happy Hour Friday to Sunday from 4 pm – 6 pm.
+Keefer Bar is open nightly from 4 pm to 1 or 2 am, and they have live music, DJs, and Happy Hour Friday to Sunday from 4 pm to 6 pm.
 You can check out their menu and event schedule online here.

 Hot Tip: Reservations are highly recommended to visit the Keefer Bar.
 Plan in advance and book a table a few days ahead of time!